wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 I still use the web console every day, but mainly in "read-only" mode to inspect and monitor the resource my blueprint creates.
 I almost never create new resources or change existing ones by interacting with the web console.

-These resources, often referred to as _infrastructure_, form the basis of software systems on which specific applications run.

-Users can directly invoke the exposed management endpoints to create, update or delete resources.
-Indeed, all cloud providers provide a command line or web interface to interact with their services.

-Software infrastructure engineers, especially when building large systems, rarely call these endpoint directly; instead, they submit a specification of the desired infrastructure to a deployment engine.
-This engine, in turn, translates the specification into calls to the cloud provider's management endpoints.

-In this approach, commonly called [infrastructure as code][WikiIac], the infrastructure specification becomes a source artifact on its own.

 The following diagram compares the AWS CloudFormation and AWS CDK to Hashicorp's Terraform tool.